sid405/paleofetch/README.md

-# paleofetch-bsd
+# paleofetch

-A custom fork of paleofetch that works in macOS and a custom logo.
+A custom fork of paleofetch that works on macOS and a custom logo.
 I didn't write this, credits to: https://gitlab.com/DesantBucie/paleofetch-mac

 ---